alejoseed/Shuffletify/README.md

 ## Why should I use it:

-Usually the Spotify shuffle button tends to not be as consistent and repeat many songs from the same artist, I decided to use the Fisher-Yates algorithm to effiently organize the playlist in a more consistently aleatory way
+Usually the Spotify shuffle button tends to not be as consistent and repeat many songs from the same artist, I decided to use the Fisher-Yates algorithm to efficiently organize the playlist in a more consistently aleatory way

 ### What technologies were used: